 Lampshaded in the demo version of the game where Apollo loses his voice in the middle of the trial due to overdoing his vocal chords training.

-The fifth game gives us Yuri Cosmos, Robin Newman who does this as part of her Sweet Polly Oliver routine, and Bobby Fulbright who has almost no understanding of emotion and is overcompensating.
+The fifth game gives us Yuri Cosmos, a man who feels the protagonist of his own story and narrates it like the most enthusiastic of narrators, Robin Newman who does this as part of her Sweet Polly Oliver routine, and even when it's over she still keeps the ham, just in a MUCH more feminine way, and Bobby Fulbright who has almost no understanding of emotion and is overcompensating.

 Some of the enemy commanders from Supreme Commander serve a large side of ham with their taunts to the player, including Commander Godwyn (Operation Unlock) and Commander Eris (Operation Metal Shark and Operation Defrag).
 The largest ham award, however, goes to Commander Ariel, of Operation Shining Star.
 At any given moment, she's just barely restraining a maniacal evil witch laugh.